scaffoldinghub-dev/scaffoldinghub-dev.github.io/docs/intro.md

 Scaffolding is based on using templates to generate code either statically or dynamically.
 For both the system depends on [mason](https://docs.brickhub.dev) and the [implementation](https://github.com/sjhorn/mason_bricks) using mason is available to fork and edit.

-Lets get started with an exmaple
+Lets get started with an example

 ## Static scaffolding - quick start 💥